MicrosoftDocs/sql-docs/docs/integration-services/devops/ssis-devops-overview.md

 - Configuring the environment in the SSIS catalog.
 - Deploying ISPAC to Azure SQL Server or Azure SQL Managed Instance, which allow only multifactor authentication.
 - Deploying packages to MSDB or SSIS Package Store.
-- Installing SSIS DevOps Tools extension to Azure DevOps Server, might hit the error "The extension package size exceeds the maximum package size".
-To resolve the error, first complete the following steps.
+- If you install the SSIS DevOps Tools extension in Azure DevOps Server, you might see the message "The extension package size exceeds the maximum package size."
+To resolve the issue, complete the following steps:
-  1. Connect to the on-premises SQL Server instance and select the database `Gallery_Configuration`.
+  1. Connect to the on-premises SQL Server instance and select the database **Gallery_Configuration**.
-  2. Run the query `INSERT INTO dbo.tbl_RegistryItems VALUES (1,'#\Configuration\Service\Gallery\LargeExtensionUpload\SSIS\','MaxPackageSizeMB\',50)`.
-Change 50 to a higher number if the extension is larger than 50 MBs.
+  1. Run the query `INSERT INTO dbo.tbl_RegistryItems VALUES (1,'#\Configuration\Service\Gallery\LargeExtensionUpload\SSIS\','MaxPackageSizeMB\',50)`.
+Change `50` to a higher number if the extension is larger than 50 MBs.
-  3. After you run the query, restart Internet Information Services.
+  1. After you run the query, restart Internet Information Services.
 Try again to upload the extension.
-  4. If the error persists, please contact Azure DevOps support.
+  1. If the error persists, please contact Azure DevOps support.

 ## SSIS Deploy task version 1.*